An algebraic description of screw dislocations in SC and BCC crystal lattices: Remarks and Discussions from Physical Viewpoints

-\insS{ V. Finally, let us demonstrate an application of our model using the \insSS{zeta} function as follows.
-The total strain energy of two dislocations whose dislocation lines are parallel to each other and correspond to $\cS_+=\{(x_0, y_0)\}$ and $\cS_-=\{(x_0, -y_0)\}$ with $y_0 \neq 0$, is well-known in the continuum picture as follows:
+\insS{ V. \insOSSS{\textbf{Double screw dislocation case.}} Finally, let us demonstrate an application of our model using the \insSS{zeta} function as follows.
+The total strain energy of \insOSSS{a pair of screw} dislocations whose dislocation lines are parallel to each other and correspond to $\cS_+=\{(x_0, y_0)\}$ and $\cS_-=\{(x_0, -y_0)\}$ with $y_0 \neq 0$, is well-known in the continuum picture as follows:

 where $0 < \rho < N$, $\cS = \cS_+ \cup \cS_-$, $R_{\rho, N}' := R_{\rho, N, (x_0,y_0)} \cap R_{\rho, N, (x_0,-y_0)}$, and

 (see \cite{HB,N}).
 Then we can show that for $\rho a > 2 |y_0|$, $E_{\rho,N}^c(\cS)$ is finite and it \insSSS{converges} for $N \to \infty$ (see \insSSS{appendix}). }